FAQs

 It is also a criminal offence to have in possession bodily material for which a DNA testing is intended, without appropriate (qualifying) consent.
 If the consent form has not be signed properly or appropriately, we will not proceed with the test.

-Please note however that an individual may withdraw their consent at any time during the testing process but not after the Test Report has been issued.
+An individual may withdraw their consent at any time during the testing process but not after the Test Report has been issued.

 Consideration must also be given to older children e.g. 10+years and under the age of 16 years as they are likely to be able to understand the nature and possible consequences of a DNA test.
 We strongly recommend that the person with parental responsibility discusses the DNA test with the child and takes their views into account.